Hypotonic Cerebral Palsy

 How Is Hypotonic Cerebral Palsy Treated?

 There is no cure for hypotonic cerebral palsy, but there are treatment options that can help improve muscle strength, function, and independence.
-Care plans are individualized based on each child’s needs and are usually a combination of therapies, medication, or surgeries.
+Treatment plans are individualized based on each child’s needs and are usually a combination of therapies, medication, or surgeries.

-Key treatments for hypotonic cerebral palsy include:
+Common treatments for hypotonic cerebral palsy include:

 Physical Therapy